rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 <span class="caption">Listing 11-1: The test module and function generated
 automatically for us by `cargo new` </span>

-For now, let's ignore the top two lines and focus on the function to see how it works.
+For now, let’s ignore the top two lines and focus on the function to see how it works.
 Note the `#[test]` annotation before the `fn` line: this attribute indicates this is a test function, so that the test runner knows to treat this function as a test.
 We could also have non-test functions in the `tests` module